rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 A challenge–response authentication is a family of protocols in which one party presents a question ("challenge") and another party must provide a valid answer ("response") to be authenticated. {% include ref.html id="10" %}

+DID Auth is a protocol that allows asking the controller of an account to sign a random message, thus demonstrating control of the account at the time of the question.
+This protocol is used as a login> it allows detecting that the user is in control of the account at the time of access to the application.

+Additionally, it allows the application to request specific data at the time of registration, for example the user's email or telephone number.
+These requested data follow a specific standard, which allows the client to provide it in a unified way and even cryptographically signed by a third party.
+That is, the application can ask the user for verifiable credentials, identifying them by their type in a unique way.

 ### Table of contents

 - [State of the art](#state-of-the-art)